Ways of Listening

 I am considering how a ritual might aid me in devising a space and time in which I am most able to actively, fluidly listen.
 In Vest and Page's Workshop about rituals, I discovered many things: a white blindfold allowed me to see only shapes and lights, so that I could practice listening to my inner movements and how they might reverberate and be reverberated by movements through this cloudy space.
 2) That the listening I felt was happening while improvising with the group, while looking for a repetitive action that would transport me, could be described as listening through the skin.
 Other than being aware or awake to my surroundings; differently than listening only to sounds through my ears; I had the sensation that my entire porous surface was receiving and giving out vibrations.
 Not in any esoteric way, but physically, in ways that manifested in action, movement, and energy.

-I will continue to contemplate the ritual format in learning how to listen throughout this research.
+I will continue to contemplate how to listen throughout this research.
 How to arrive at a state in which I can listen through my skin.

 How can I create an environment in which the acoustic of and within the space is perceivable; in which vision is reduced and the sensitivities through the skin (my own and audience members) are heightened.